 In 1964, the artists’ group that founded Ikon published a prospectus that was as clear as it was idealistic.
 Their aesthetic proposition was neatly summarised:

 “Ikon is intended as an antithesis to exclusive art establishments and galleries … [it] has been formed because of the need for an accessible place where the exchange of visual ideas can become a familiar reality.”

-Click here to see a short film about Ikon’s development from a small artist-led space in the Bullring in the 1960s to its current position as an internationally renowned art gallery at the heart of Birmingham’s cultural scene.
+This short film, produced for Ikon’s 50th anniversary in 2014, is about Ikon’s development from a small artist-led space in the Bullring in the 1960s to its position as an internationally renowned art gallery at the heart of Birmingham’s cultural scene.

 Explore Ikon’s history through our digital archive including a specific series of group exhibitions looking back at Ikon’s artistic programme through the lens of a particular decade, to date the 60s, 70s, 80s and 90s.